manos89/ticketmaster-parser/README.md

 ### Summary of first  step:
 Take the input -> check dates format -> convert dates to datetime objects -> perform check of whether those datetime objects are correct -> convert the datetime objects back to string/text
 ## 2) Making the request
+  - Create the url.
+We have a URL which has 3 placeholders.
+We replace them with the API key, starting date, and ending date                 accordingly.
+  - Make the request and return the results in a JSON format.
+Making the request is exactly the same thing as visiting a webpage in our         browser.
+The browser displays the page while when we make the request from python we receive the code of this page.

+  ### Summary of second  step:
+  create the url -> make the request -> return the response(code of the page) in a JSON format.
 ## 3) Collecting the needed results

 # How to run